-There are also two fixed sums that are payable by the patient, although exemptions apply.
+There are also three fixed sums that are payable by the patient, although exemptions apply.

 The first one is that of the forfait journalier hospitalier, a daily charge of €20 towards the cost of your stay - bed, meals, heating etc, provided you are admitted for at least 24 hours.

 The second is the participation forfaitaire, a charge of €24 payable if you receive medical treatment costing more than €120 (2020) at the official rate.
 The charge is applied for any single medical treatment or for multiple medical acts during the same consultation, where the total charge is more than €120.

 If you are hospitalised, the charge is applied only once for any single admission.